 Founded in 1945, Arrowhead is a private, non-profit treatment facility serving at-risk youth aged 12-21.
 Arrowhead is located in a rural setting just outside of Coal Valley, Illinois, only a few miles from the Quad Cities metropolitan area.

-Arrowhead's mission is to motivate youth-at-risk to become productive and responsible young people by providing the highest quality counseling, education, and social services to youth and their families.
+Arrowhead's mission is to motivate youth-at-risk to become productive and responsible young people by providing quality counseling, education, and social services to youth and their families.